What We Believe: The Beauty of the Catholic Faith Video Trailer

 The theology of the Body as outlined by Pope John Paul II has challenged a fundamental assumption about the Catholic faith, namely, that it considers the body and bodily pleasures as unspiritual or even evil.
 This article helps to illumine what St. Paul means in Galatians 5:17 when he speaks of “the flesh” being at war with the spirit.

 Not quite.
-That sort of spirituality has been promoted over the centuries by a number of different movements, Gnostic, Manichaean, Albigensian, who all have one thing in common–they’ve been condemned by the Catholic Church as dangerous heresies.
-In contrast to these heresies, the Catholic Church follows Genesis 1 when it insists that the material world and the human body are masterpieces of God’s loving creativity.
+That sort of spirituality has been promoted over the centuries by a few groups, like the Gnostic, Manichaean and Albigensian movements.
+All have one thing in common–they’ve been condemned by the Catholic Church as dangerous heresies.
+In contrast to these distorted philosophies, the Catholic Church follows Genesis 1; it insists that the material world and the human body are masterpieces of God’s loving creativity.
 The body is not a machine that the soul can trade in for another when it wears out.
 In fact, that is why re-incarnation can’t be right.

 No, the body is integral to who we are.
 We are enfleshed spirits.
 Jesus did not come to “save souls” but to save human beings.
 He fed the bodies of the hungry and healed the bodies of the sick even as he forgave their sins and taught them sublime spiritual truths.
 In fact we believe not just in the immortality of the soul but in the resurrection of the body.

 So the desires of the body–for food, drink, sleep, and sexual union–are fundamentally good, not bad.
-One of Blessed John Paul II’s first tasks after being elected as Supreme teacher of the Catholic Church was to elaborate his “theology of the body.”
+One of St. John Paul II’s first tasks after being elected Pope was to elaborate his “theology of the body.”

-So what does St. Paul mean in this Sunday’s second reading when he says that the spirit and the flesh are directly opposed (Gal 5:13-18)?
+So what does St. Paul mean when he says that the spirit and the flesh are directly opposed (Gal 5:13-18)?

 Before the coming of the Spirit, the flesh tyrannized human beings from within.
 The Law of Moses, aka the Ten Commandments, tell us that we should not act on these distorted desires.
 But our willpower is too weak on its own to win battle after battle.
 Left to willpower alone, we are bound to lose, and lose big!
-Even David, the greatest of Israel’s kings, yielded to lust and then tried to cover up his adultery with murder.
+Even David, the greatest of Israel’s kings, yielded to lust and then tried to cover up his adultery with murder (2 Samuel 11).